 Although everyone thinks of Las Vegas as a hedonistic place, it’s no longer just for adults.
 Las Vegas has become a hotspot for vacations that the whole family can go on together.

-Indeed, many hotels on the Strip and beyond have put a lot of effort into the entertainment they offer for children.
-Some of it can be enjoyed by parents and children alike, while other options are for the kids alone.
+Indeed, many hotels on the Strip and beyond have put a lot of effort into their entertainment for children.
+Parents and children can enjoy some of it, while other options are for the kids alone.
 From swimming pools to theme parks, bowling alleys, and magic shows, there’s an unimaginable amount that can bring smiles to children’s faces.

 While Las Vegas has always been popular, it’s an even more attractive destination during these times when international travel is so difficult.
-So, consider staying in these great kid-friendly hotels in Las Vegas for your next vacation and give your kids free rein to enjoy all they have to offer.
+So, consider staying in these great kid-friendly hotels in Las Vegas for your next vacation and giving your kids free rein to enjoy all they offer.

 - MGM Grand Hotel and Casino